jeffbruce/SpredNonDicomUpload/README.md

 		    2. metadata is generated with a separate R script, and must conform to a specific schema in order to qualify as a valid upload
 	  - all of the QA is specific to MICe
 - a log file is produced in a subdirectory called 'logs' every time the script is run, allowing one to quickly see the actual files that were uploaded
+- the bottleneck of this script is the actual uploading of the files because some of the files are up to 500 MB
+    - currently it takes about 10-15 seconds to upload a 75 MB file
+    - future development could focus on speeding up this upload somehow (e.g. compression)

 ## TO DO

 - delete a subject/session/scan prior to PUT?
 	  - what if an entity has extra content that it should not have?
-    - what if the subject can't be deleted for some reason?  this has happened to me before, producing HTTP 403s
+    - what if the subject can't be deleted for some reason?  this has happened to me before, producing an HTTP 403 error
-- produce a log file of the metadata that was used for that upload along with the time of upload?
-	  - that way someone can go back and look at a previous upload to see the exact files that were uploaded
-    - what should the structure of this log file be?
 - verify that the upload was successful (both the file and metadata are identical to the intended upload)
-    - verify that metadata are accurate?
+    - how to check that metadata are accurate?
 	      - could always manually verify the metadata
         - could GET the data and check it against what was added
-    - verify that the MINC file is accurate?
+    - how to check that the MINC file is accurate?
 	      - is there information contained in the HTTP response body that I can use?
 	      - use a checksum somehow?
         - performing a GET and checking would be somewhat expensive
 	      - manually spot check certain files with a trained eye?
-- how to increase upload speed?
-	  - most of the time comes down to the actual upload of the file (about 10-15 secs for 75 MB file, and much longer for 450 MB)
-- write some proper use case documentation for this process
-    - this might help someone use it in the future
-- handle reconstructed images
+- extend script to work for reconstructed / pipeline processed images
 	  - most places would download the MINC files, convert to NIfTI then analyze with FSL

 <!---